Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 Licences and consents

-41. The producer must comply with any conditions attached to Licences, permissions including planning permission in respect of the use of the Carfax for the purposes of the market.
+41. The trader must comply with any conditions attached to Licences, permissions including planning permission in respect of the use of the Carfax for the purposes of the market.

-42. Producers must comply with all lawful requirements of the local highway authority, police, fire and ambulance service.
+42. Traders must comply with all lawful requirements of the local highway authority, police, fire and ambulance service.

 43. Nothing contained within these regulations shall prejudice or effect the rights, powers, duties or functions of the Operator or Council in the exercise of its functions as a market operator or local authority.